|

 taking no delight in the events themselves, but hoarding the

 beauty of the disembodied parts.
-Even

 the less lyrical lists uncover gems, assist the detectives.
 A